awinogrodzki/next-firebase-auth-edge/README.md

 ## Built on top of Web Crypto API

-`next-firebase-auth-edge` is built entirely upon [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API).
-Although it seems fine at first, please remember that it is still in an experimental stage.
-Any feedback or contribution is welcome.

-Node.js Edge runtime polyfill is provided by Vercel's [edge-runtime](https://github.com/vercel/edge-runtime) library
+`next-firebase-auth-edge` is built upon [jose](https://github.com/panva/jose), _JavaScript module for JSON Object Signing and Encryption_ that works seamlessly in Edge and Node.js runtimes

 ## Installation